Natal Native Pioneer Corps: No. 2 Company

+Formation and first invasion

-No. 2 Company was commanded by Captain G. K. E. Beddoes and comprised 104 men, being the only company of the Natal Pioneers to ever reach full strength.
-It was formed of men supplied by Chief Mahoyiza of the amaQanya.
-Mahoyiza's levies were slow to arrive as he was not popular among his people and three of his five headmen refused to send any men.
-A white settler, unwilling to lose his labour force, also interfered to prevent men from being sent away.
-The resident magistrate of the area called on other chiefs to provide labour but, before this could be done, Mahoyiza succeeded in raising the men required of him.
+No. 2 Company was commanded by Captain G. K. E. Beddoes and comprised 104 men.
+It was formed of men supplied by Chief Mahoyiza of the amaQanya from the Msinga district.
+Mahoyiza's levies were slow to arrive as he was not popular among his people and three of his five head men refused to send any men.
+A white settler, unwilling to lose his labour force, also intervened to prevent men from being sent away.
+The resident magistrate of the area called on other chiefs to provide labour but, before this could be actioned, Mahoyiza succeeded in raising the men required of him.

-No. 2 Company was assigned to Pearson's Right Column and worked in the vanguard, preparing the road ahead of the column's advance.
+No. 2 Company was assigned to Pearson's Right Column and worked in the vanguard, preparing the road ahead of the British advance.
 They were the second unit of the column (after the naval brigade) to cross the Tugela River into Zululand on 12 January and went on to loot nearby Zulu homesteads, for which they were punished.
+That afternoon Lieutenant Thomas Main, a regular Royal Engineers officer and veteran of the Ninth Cape Frontier War, was ordered to join the company.
+Main had previously served as Pearson's chief engineer, including for the construction of Fort Pearson, but had been superseded by Captain Warren Richard Colvin Wynne, posted out from Britain.
+Main thought that his appointment brought some much needed technical expertise to the company as he considered that Beddoes' knowledge of engineering "was but slight".